mdavoodi/codenav-for-bitbucket-issues/README.md

 Code Navigation for Bitbucket
 --------------------------------
 ### Description
 This plugin enables you to jump to definitions in your source right in the browser, just like an IDE!
 It does this by indexing all of your repositories using **ctags**.
+Any language supported by ctags is supported.

 ### Installation